PASTAplus/PEP/peps/pep-9.md

         404 If rule is not found
         422 If no `changePermission` would occur
     body:
-        The permission_id if 200, error message otherwise
+        Empty if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

-**5c.
+**4c.
 Delete Rule**

 Goal: To delete an ACR

 Use case:

-1. A client sends a permission identifier to the *authorization service*.
+1. A client sends a rule identifier to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* deletes the ACR
-5. The *authorization service* returns a success message and the permission identifier to the client.
+5. The *authorization service* returns a 200 OK and the rule identifier to the client.

 Note: It is an error if the client attempts to remove the `changePermission` permission of a principal if no other principal has `changePermission` permission.

 ```
 DELETE: /auth/v1/rule/<id>

-deleteRule(permission_id)
+deleteRule(rule_id)
-    permission_id: the unique permission identifier
+    rule_id: the unique rule identifier
     return:
         200 OK if successful
         400 Bad Request if ACR is invalid